Carmarthenshire Fortress Royal Engineers: Siege of Malta

 Almost continuous attacks went on through early 1942, particularly aimed at airfields, shipping and port installations.
 Heavy raids were made by the Luftwaffe in daylight while smaller harassing raids were made by the Regia Aeronautica.
 By this stage of the siege, night bombers could be engaged by the HAA guns using visual height control at targets illuminated by S/L or by the GL Mark II gun-laying radar, or with predicted barrage fire.
 The S/L layout was at 3000 yd spacing and with the clear air of Malta 23 per cent of raids were illuminated at heights of up to 23000 ft.
 The lights were controlled by a searchlight controller in the RAF Fighter Operations Room.
 Until December 1941, when Junkers Ju 88s began night operations, RAF Hawker Hurricanes were able to destroy 40 per cent of Italian-manned aircraft that had been illuminated.
 By June, the size of night raids had grown to 90+ aircraft, while day raids were as few as eight aircraft.
 These raids were targeted at RAF airfields, but the raiders lost heavily and the scale of attacks dwindled in July.
-In the first week in August only seven bombers approached the island, the lowest number for everal months.
+In the first week in August only seven bombers approached the island, the lowest number for several months.
 However, the vital supply convoys came under heavy attack and suffered serious losses of ships and cargoes.
 However, the survivors of the 'Pedestal' convoy fought their way through the island between 13 and 15 August with just sufficient supplies to prolong the defence until December.

 By October, the Luftwaffe had reinforced Fliegerkorps II, and a new round of heavy raids against the island began in an effort to restrict the RAF and Royal Navy's ability to interdict Axis convoys to Libya.
 The raiders employed new low-level tactics that lost heavily to the AA guns and RAF fighters.
 Night raids were mainly made by a succession of single aircraft at high level.
 However, the S/L crews were now much more proficient, achieving 37 per cent illuminations of aircraft crossing the coast, and these were heavily engaged.
 At last, a supply convoy got through in November.
 With the recent Axis defeat at Alamein and the Allied North Africa landings the same month, the siege of Malta was ended.
 The only enemy air activity for the rest of the year was occasional high-flying reconnaissances and one raid on Luqa in December.

 In May 1943, Axis aircraft reappeared in an attempt to disrupt preparations for the Allied invasion of Sicily (Operation Husky), but these raids caused little damage.
 After the Surrender of Italy on 8 September 1943 the defences of Malta began to be scaled back.
 Towards the end of the year, 484 S/L Bty was sent to Egypt to join Middle East Forces (MEF).
 Shortly after the battery left, 4 S/L Rgt RA/RMA was disbanded.